Vyral/Gene_Agustin_Blog/_posts/2017-05-18-how-estate-planning-protects-your-family-legacy-and-assets.md

 Lately, I've fielded a lot of questions about how estate planning can help protect one's family, so today, I've invited Adam Shiells from Shiells and Hammer to help me explain.&nbsp;

 **As Adam says, "protecting your assets is protecting your family."** We don't normally think of it that way, but it really makes sense when you think of a word like your "legacy."
 You raise your kids and protect them so they can become productive adults, and you also acquire and protect your assets.
-Those two come together when you pass in hopes that the next generation can do a little bit better, and it continue on that upward path for many generations to come.&nbsp;
+Those two come together when you pass in the hope that the next generation can do a little bit better, and it continues on that upward path for many generations to come.&nbsp;

 A good estate plan is part of that process by ensuring that your assets make it to your successive generations.&nbsp;